alexdwagner/jekyll-now/_posts/2016-11-10-Post-Election-Feelings.md

 <h2>Guest Pupper Haikus by Jo</h2>

-Back at SFPC, I asked her to contribute something to my blog.
-In short order, Jo wrote four haiku about all of the dogs we saw on our walk to lunch, the park, and then back.
-Alas, I took pictures of none of them.
+Back at SFPC, I asked Jo to contribute something to my blog.
+In short order, she wrote five haiku about all of the dogs we saw on our walk to lunch, the park, and then back.
+Pics of two of the pups below.

 She was even nice enough to let me record her speaking the poem.
-[Listen here]().
+[Listen here](https://www.dropbox.com/s/9b5jnxol2yshyrr/%40%28%E3%83%BB%E2%97%8F%E3%83%BB%29%40.m4a?dl=0).

 *Good rounded pupper
 Cannonball walk joyful face